-As there are limited places on the course we will not be able to refund fees once you have started the course, however, in exceptional circumstances we would allow you to defer.
-If you do not complete the required elements of the course, you will not be entitled to the final certificate.
+As there are limited places on the course we will not be able to refund fees once you have started the course, however, in exceptional circumstances we would allow you to defer to a later date.
+If you do not complete the required elements of the course, you will not be entitled to graduate and receive the final certificate.

 Once you have signed onto your chosen additional courses, you will be expected to attend those courses on the agreed dates.
-However, we will remain flexible about changing course options until after the core week has been completed in case you discover specific skill gaps during that week.
+However, we will remain flexible about changing course options until after the Core Week has been completed in case you discover specific skill gaps or new interests during that week.

-If you are unable to attend one of your additional course, we will try and transfer you to the next available course date.
+If you are unable to attend one of your additional courses, we will try and transfer you to the next available course date or the online version (if there is one).
 However, the following fees will apply.
 The reason we need to apply these fees is because we will be unable to fill your place if we are given insufficient notice.

 Please note that if you have to cancel at the last minute due to issues such as bereavement or illness, we will treat your case sympathetically at our discretion.
 However we may require evidence (e.g. a doctor’s note).

 The fee does not cover accommodation, travel costs, meals, equipment or books.
 These will need to be covered by you.
-On your work placement you will be a VOLUNTEER but travel expenses will be paid for if you have to travel on business for us.
-Whilst on the field courses transport will be by fellow students who are happy to drive and you may wish to contribute petrol money to the driver.
+Whilst on the field courses transport will be by fellow students who are happy to drive and you may wish to contribute petrol money to the driver, or be a driver.

-You will need to attend the compulsory core week and three optional field courses so that will be 8-10 days in total, 5 days of which make up the initial compulsory course on Monday 3rd to Friday 7th April 2017.
+You will need to attend the compulsory core week and three optional field courses of 1 or 2 days, depending on which ones you choose, so that will be 8-10 days in total, 5 days of which make up the initial compulsory course from either 22nd – 26th March 2021 OR 12th – 16th April 2021.

-There will also be a final exam and graduation party on the 16th October 2017.
-You will come to Exeter and complete your exam, followed by a lunch and graduation when we hand out certificates and formally celebrate your achievements throughout the course.
+There will also be a final exam and graduation party on 1st November 2021.
+Your exam will be held at Shawford Parish Hall in Hampshire, followed by a lunch and graduation when we hand out certificates and formally celebrate your achievements throughout the course.